We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Which is better for SEO, Shopify or Ecwid?

 On balance Shopify is the better bet for SEO.
-You have more control over more SEO components, and importantly can create and change SEO-friendly URLs more easily.
+It gives you more control over SEO components and lets you create and change SEO-friendly URLs more easily.

 Can I build a standalone store with Ecwid?